smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ## Single Source Data Providers

 Some data providers use a single data source, which might be necessary if only one source exists off-chain for a specific type of data.
 Evaluate data providers to make sure they provide high-quality data that your smart contracts can rely on.
 Any error or omission in the provider's data might negatively impact your application and its users.

+## Crypto Actions

+Price data quality is subject to crypto actions by the crypto project teams.
+Crypto actions are similar to [corporate actions](https://en.wikipedia.org/wiki/Corporate_action), but are specific to cryptocurrency projects.
+Sustaining data quality is dependent on data sources implementing the necessary adjustments related to token  renaming, token swaps, redenominations, splits, and other migrations that teams who govern the token might undertake.

 ## Fast Gas Reliability